-Introduction The Model 47 is designed to interface 2-wire full-duplex party-line intercom circuits with 4-wire audio circuits associated with matrix intercom systems.
+Introduction The Model 47A is designed to interface 2-wire full-duplex party-line (PL) intercom circuits with 4-wire audio circuits associated with matrix intercom systems.
 Other specialized audio system interfacing applications can also be supported.
-The Model 47 provides two independent full-featured 2-channel interfaces.
+The Model 47A provides two independent fullfeatured 2-channel interfaces.
 Each interface contains two hybrid circuits which include automatic nulling capability.
-The analog circuitry, under software control, provides excellent audio quality and high returnloss.
+The analog circuitry, under software control, provides excellent audio quality and high return-loss.
 The interfaces are compatible with powered and unpowered 2-wire party-line circuits.
-They are capable of supplying DC power to devices such as user belt packs and user stations.
+They are capable of supplying DC power to devices such as user beltpacks and user stations.
 Independent power sources are provided for both channels (pins 2 and 3) of each interface, allowing direct support for broadcast source assignment panel (SAP) applications.
 Configuration settings allow the 2-wire and 4-wire interface circuitry to be compatible with a range of nominal signal levels.
 Audio level meters provide user confirmation of system performance during setup and operation.
-Applications for the Model

-47 include mobile and fixed television facilities, theme park and theater installations, and industrial testing environments.
+Applications for the Model 47A include mobile and fixed television facilities, theme park and theater installations, and industrial testing environments.
 Standard audio connectors are used for all input and output signals.
-The Model 47 mounts in one space (1U) of a standard 19-inch rack enclosure and requires 100-240 volts, 50/60 Hz for operation.
-2-Wire Interfaces The Model 47's 2-wire interfaces are optimized for direct connection with dualchannel party-line (PL) intercom circuits.
+The Model 47A mounts in one space (1U) of a standard 19-inch rack enclosure and requires 100-240 volts, 50/60 Hz for operation.
+2-Wire Interfaces The Model 47A's 2-wire interfaces are optimized for direct connection with 2-channel party-line intercom circuits.
 In addition, single-channel party-line intercom circuits can also be connected.
-Many broadcast applications use the dual-channel TW-series from RTS®, including their popular BP325 belt pack.
-Other industry-standard single- and dual-channel PL intercom systems, including those from Clear-Com®, are also directly compatible.
-To provide optimal signal matching and interface performance the nominal level of the Model 47's 2-wire interfaces can be selected.
+Many broadcast applications use the 2-channel TW-Series from RTS®, including their popular BP325 beltpack.
+Other industry-standard single- and 2-channel PL intercom systems, including those from Clear-Com®, are also directly compatible.
+To provide optimal signal matching and interface performance the nominal level of the Model 47A's 2-wire interfaces can be selected.
 Using DIP switches, accessible on the front panel, the nominal levels can be selected to be either -10 or -14 dBu. settings that should allow compatibility with virtually all party-line systems.
+The Model 47A's 2-wire interfaces can correctly function with powered ("wet") or unpowered ("dry") intercom circuits.
+Powered circuits have a DC voltage present, typically provided by power

-Model 47 Front Panel
+Model 47A Front Panel